Build your first Hello, World app

 Figure 2.
 In the app project root directory, use npm commands to install dependencies, build the app, and start running the app.

-7. To start the app and begin developing, run:
+8. To start the app and begin developing, run:

 npm start

 A message indicating that your app is now running locally appears.
+Note: unless you chose Miro Node Client Library with Expressyou can skip the following.

 Figure 1.
 Your app is running locally.